[This article was last updated on January 10, 2018]

 Here's a go-faster hybrid that will still take bad roads and trails in its stride thanks to its 35mm Schwalbe Kojak tyres, though being slicks they'll struggle in actual mud.
 Hung on the lightweight aluminium frame are a set of Shimano hydraulic discs and Sora 18-speed gears with an 11-32 cassette for a wide gear range.
 It's a bit short of features and extras, but there are mounts for rack and eyelets, so you can fit them without too much faff.

-Charge has always excelled at practical bikes and the Grater carries that tradition into hybrid 2.0 territory with an 11-34 cassette for a very wide gear range that'll get you up just about anything in the UK, and mudguards to keep you dry if it rains.
+The Ridgeback/Genesis bike family has always excelled at practical bikes and the Skyline 20 carries that tradition into hybrid 2.0 territory with an 11-34 cassette for a very wide gear range that'll get you up just about anything in the UK, and mudguards to keep you dry if it rains.
 There are mounts for a rack too, so you can set it up for touring as well as round town use.

 A bike with an upright riding position doesn't need a women's version as much as a drop-bar bike, but it's nice to get components like an appropriate saddle and grips as part of the package, without having to get the shop to swap them over.
-The Vita Elite is the women's version of the men's Sirrus Elite and its frame has a slightly shorter reach for each size than the men's bike.
+The women's version of the Sirrus Elite has a frame with a slightly shorter reach for each size than the men's bike.

 BMC bills this aluminium-framed flat bar speedster as a super-fast urban bike: "faster than all previous BMC urban bicycles, faster than the competition, and faster than you might expect possible of a commuter bicycle with flat bars".
-To this end you'll find Continental's Sport Contact II tyres and a close-coupled frame — so close-coupled that at first glance it looks like there are no mudguard mounts.
-In fact, there are mounts for BMC's dedicated City Kit mudguards which tidily integrate into the frame, though they're a wallet-clenching £115.
-And lovely though it is, 1,200 quid is a lot for a Sora-equipped bike, even if it does have hydraulic brakes.
+To this end you'll find Continental's Sport Contact II tyres and a close-coupled frame.
+And the good news is that this version is £200 cheaper than the 2017 edition.

 Quite possibly the ultimate example of hybrid 2.0, the Quick Carbon 1, as its name suggests, has a carbon fiber frame, making it both exceptionally light and very lively.
 We reviewed and liked the 2013 version, with reviewer Steve Worland describing it as "a thoroughbred mongrel".
 Steve added: "Its mountain bike-style aesthetics and riding position might initially confuse but it manages to blend many of the best aspects of quality mountain bikes, hybrids and competitive road bikes into a single tidy and lightweight package."